Eric VI of Denmark: Reign

 At the same time an ecclesiastical conflict appeared because of the ambitious new Archbishop of Lund Jens Grand who supported the outlaws, his kinsmen, despite his oath to support the king.
 Once his selection was confirmed by the pope, Bishop Jens reneged on his oath of allegiance.
 "It doesn't matter to me whether Duke Valdemar, a Jew, a Turk, a pagan, or the devil himself is King of Denmark so long as it is neither Erik nor his brother Christopher," he said.
-Bishop Jens went further, he gave a piece of church land at Hundehals to the exiles to build a fortress and entertained them at his table in public.
+Bishop Jens gave a piece of church land at Hundehals to the exiles to build a fortress and entertained them at his table in public.
 The king could not tolerate this and ordered Bishop Jens' arrest in 1294.
 The archbishop was sent to Duke Christopher in chains to be close confined in Søborg's "dark tower".
 After some months in terrible conditions, the king sent a messenger to Bishop Jens to see if he would swear allegiance again and promise to seek no revenge for his captivity.
 "Rather than bend to his will, I would rather that the king sliced me apart joint by joint than submit to his commands," the bishop replied.
 After two years in awful conditions, Bishop Jens managed to escape with the help of a kitchen servant.
 Bishop Jens fled directly to Rome to lay his case before the Holy See.
 The pope immediately excommunicated the king and put all of Denmark under interdict until the kingdom paid Archbishop Jens Grand 49,000 silver marks.
 Denmark could not or would not raise such a sum and languished under interdict for four years.
 In 1302 King Erik wrote to the pope asking for mercy for himself and the kingdom which had been without any of the sacraments for years.
 Promising to do whatever the pope said, King Erik humbled himself in public.
 Pope Boniface VIII – negotiated by Martin (Morten Mogensen) of Dacia – agreed to reduce the fine by 80%, interdict and excommunication were lifted and Archbishop Jens accepted another papal assignment which kept him out of King Erik's hair.